Matt-Wigg/matt-wigg/README.md

 🏭 &nbsp;I'm currently working at [HTLF](https://www.htlf.com/) as a Digital Technology Supervisor.\
 🌱 &nbsp;I'm learning about Blockchain, Cloud Architecture, and the Salesforce Apex programming language.\
 ✍️ &nbsp;In my free time I like to hike, camp, surf, watch football (soccer... sigh), play chess, and hang out with my wife.\
-💬 &nbsp;I love meeting new people.
-Don't be shy, say hi!\
+💬 &nbsp;I love connecting with new people.
+Please don't hesitate to reach out to me.\
 ✉️ &nbsp;You can shoot me an email at m.p.wigglesworth@gmail.com!
 I will try to respond as soon as I can.\
 ✌️ &nbsp;Please have a look at my [website](https://www.mattwigg.com/) for more details about me.